ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 The commit messages reveal whether a committer is a good collaborator or not.

-Because in the output of a `git log` is not much space to display text and we do not have time to read through many sentences to understand what a commit was about, as a rule of thumb, the subject of the commit message should contain one line and 50 or less characters.
+Because in the output of a `git log` is not much space to display text and we do not have time to read through many sentences to understand what a commit was about, as a rule of thumb, the subject of the commit message should contain one line and 50 or fewer characters.
 Start the subject with a capital letter and do not end with a period.

 Use the imperative mood, which means "spoken or written as if giving a command or instruction".
 Examples: